 The Joe Plant Memorial Fund was created to give back to the community in ways that Joe was passionate about; health, fitness and service to others.
 The mission of the Joe Plant Memorial Fund is to give other's those same opportunities.

 We support the educational needs of future law enforcement officers, achieved through a scholarship fund at St. Cloud State University, Joe's alma mater.
 Since 2008, we have raised over $27,000 in scholarship funds for the St. Cloud State University Criminal Justice Program.

 More recently, the mission has expanded to also support Parent Heart Watch, dedicated to eliminating preventable deaths in youth from sudden cardiac arrest.
-The memorial fund supports Parent Heart Watch at the national level, and we are in the process of identifying a community recipient of an AED.
+The memorial fund supports Parent Heart Watch at the national level, and has already donated two AED's to youth recreation centers in St. Paul, MN.
 If you are interested in learning more about being an AED recipient in the future, please submit a request using the form below or email Director@livingthedreamjp.org.

 RUNNING SINCE 2008

 · 11 years of the Joe Plant Memorial Run

 · Over $27,000 raised for scholarships for the Criminal Justice Association at St. Cloud State University

 Financial proceeds continue to benefit those with a goal to serve their communities through a scholarship fund at St. Cloud State University.